X

 Day 8 Burgos - Carrion de Los Condes

 We drive to the 14th century remains of the Monasterio de San Anton and then pick up El Camino and walk to the medieval castle and village of Castrojeriz (flat, 3 km).
-El Camino follows the regular asphalt road on this section, but there is little traffic and the road is lined with poplar trees.
 We enjoy the fine Gothic church called Santa Maria del Manzano, named after a local apple tree where a statue of the Virgin was found.
 Those who like can take an optional scramble up the castle (45 minutes, steep, but well worth it!).

 Afterwards we drive to Boadilla del Camino, where we check out some interesting dovecotes, then continue our walk to the town of Fromista (flat, 6 km), a key stop since the days of the Codex Calixtinus.
-Here we visit its perfect Romanesque church, the golden St Martin, founded in 1035 and restored in 1893 by the arch restorer in France, Villet-le-Duc.
-The church is now a national monument.
+If open, we can visit its perfect Romanesque church, the golden St Martin.
 The barrel-vaulted interior is loaded with extraordinary sculptural detail full of occult and medieval symbols.

 From Fromista, we drive to our hotel in the ancient town of Carrion de los Condes, with its two 12th century Romanesque churches.
 Our accommodation here is a beautiful monastery that has been converted into a hotel.
 In Spain, a number of historic buildings of notable architecture have been converted into fine hotels and are known as Paradores.